LACMIP/emu/docs/_documentation/bibliography.md

 : Title of the journal.
 Search the associated lookup list before adding new values to this list.

 Author
 : Author(s) of the publication, thesis, etc. Search the associated lookup list before adding new values to this list.
-New entries to this list should be formatted, "Lastname, Initial." (e.g., "Saul, L. R.").
-When multiple authors are present, use commas as separators, and "and" (not an ampersand) before the last author (e.g., Saul, L. R., Squires, R. S., and Goedert, J. L."
+New entries should be formatted, "Lastname, Initial." (e.g., "Saul, L. R.").
+When multiple authors are present, use commas as separators, and "and" (not an ampersand) before the last author (e.g., Saul, L. R., Squires, R. S., **and** Goedert, J. L.").

 Year
 : Year of publication.
 If no date is indicated on the publication, enter "n.d."

 Year Letter
-: If an author or group of authors published multiple papers/books in the same year, a letter should be assigned to the year if a letter was also assigned to the publication in the LACMIP Type Reprint Library.
-Some of this literature is digitally available from https://decapoda.nhm.org/references/search.html (restrict your search to "Invertebrate Paleontology").
+: If an author or group of authors published multiple papers/books in the same year, a letter may have been appended to the year in the LACMIP Type Reprint Library.
+Some of this literature is digitally available from [https://decapoda.nhm.org/references/search.html] (restrict your search to "Invertebrate Paleontology").

 DOI
 : Digital Object Identifier.
 A non-essential field for LACMIP's purposes, but nice to have if available.